syntaxhacker/Google-Meet-Media-Blocker/readme.md

 #### Steps to install the extension(until google developer team approves it 😤 ).

-1. Download Code as zip
-2. Unzip the zip file
-3. Follow [this](https://dev.to/ben/how-to-install-chrome-extensions-manually-from-github-1612) tutorial to install extension manually if you didnt know already.
+1. Follow [this](https://dev.to/ben/how-to-install-chrome-extensions-manually-from-github-1612) tutorial to install extension manually if you didnt know already.
-4. Enjoy Your Privacy
+2. Enjoy Your Privacy
 ----

 Adios